utahsaint-org/Hackers-Challenge-Walkthroughs/2023 SAINTCON/Double Jeopardy/Pyckup line/README.md

         >>   22 RETURN_VALUE
 ```

-This ends up simply being:
+This ends up being a list comprehsion that wraps any list values greater than 256 so each value fits in 1 byte / 8 bits.

 ```python
 x = [i % 256 for i in x]
 ```